qooyqpqy123/Ranking_Inference_Rep/README.md

 ### 1.1.
 Data Description <br />
 4.1 million continuous ratings of 100 jokes from 73421 users: collected between Apirl 1999-May 2003. <br />
 ### 1.2.
 Data Availability <br />
- The original Dataset can be found in https://goldberg.berkeley.edu/jester-data/. <br />
+ The original Dataset and detailed description can be found in https://goldberg.berkeley.edu/jester-data/. <br />
  In our .zip file, the original Dataset is provided in the folder ``/Ranking_Inference_Reproduction/Real_Data/jester_1.csv" and `/Ranking_Inference_Reproduction/Real_Data/jester_2.csv" <br />
 Description:
 Data files contain anonymous ratings data from 73,421 users. <br />